Yes, each guest must complete the following:

 On a regular day, breakfast is at 7:30AM, skiing commences afterwards between 8:30AM and 9AM.
 Skiing for the day or as you desire.
 Back home for apres and a sauna at dusk and dinner is between 6:30 and 7PM.

 We are very flexible, it’s about you and what you want.
 Groups are managed based on individual desires, interest and ability.
-We generally run two main groups and at times up to three based on the number of guests are interested in skiing and their ability levels.
+We generally run two main groups based on the number of guests who are interested in skiing and their ability levels.
 There is usually one stronger group, one moderate paced group and at times a third group focused on a specific speed, which could be ultra fast or completely mellow.
 We are more than happy to cater to novice backcountry users all the way up to the hammerheads.
-We generally have two guides and one assistant, at times we have three guides and one assistant.
+We generally have two guides and one assistant.
+Private guides are available upon request.
+Email us for more information.

 Guests ski a half day on Tuesday, generally skiing from 8:30 to 11:30AM